Mauli Chandra Sharma: Life and early career

-M. C. Sharma is the son of Pandit Din Dayal Sharma, a sanathanist Sanskrit scholar, promoter of the Hindu Mahasabha in the 1920s and an associate of Madan Mohan Malaviya.
+M. C. Sharma is the son of Pandit Deen Dayal Sharma, a sanathanist Sanskrit scholar, promoter of the Hindu Mahasabha in the 1920s and an associate of Madan Mohan Malaviya.
 Mauli Chandra grew up in Delhi and attended the Hindu College.
 He went on to study law, but gave that up in 1923 to join political activity.

 Sharma had been a member of the Indian National Congress up to the time of independence.
 He worked as the Chief Minister of a princely state and as the Secretary to the Chancellor of the Chamber of Princes.
 He attended the Round Table Conference in London in 1930 and 1931 as a member of the States delegation.

 After 1947, he was active in the politics of Delhi and the surrounding areas.
 He had close ties with the Delhi unit of the Rashtriya Swayamsevak Sangh (RSS), including its pracharak Vasantrao Oak.
 He was impressed with the work of the RSS in rehabilitating the refugees of the Partition.
 When RSS was banned after the assassination of Mahatma Gandhi, he organised a civil rights group, Janadhikar Samiti, to campaign for lifting the ban.
 He was arrested for this activism under the Public Safety Act.

 He later acted as a mediator between the Home Minister Vallabhbhai Patel and the RSS chief M. S. Golwalkar to help reach an agreement on the constitution of the RSS.